 \subsection{Limitations of Traditional Galactic Chemical Evolution \& Enrichment Descriptors}

 Previous studies of solar twins have attempted to correct for the effects of GCE by using trends in traditional stellar parameters to isolate intrinsic stellar abundance signatures \citep[e.g.,][]{Spina18,bedell18,Cowley22,Sun24}.
 These approaches apply first-order corrections for chemical evolution by using average age–abundance trends (despite often imprecise stellar ages, \citealt{soderblom}) and coarse tracers like \feh\ and \alphafe\ to summarize enrichment history.
-Even when we rerun the KPM on the GCE-corrected abundances from \citet{bedell18}, the correlation between \kpmalpha\ and \tcond\ slope persists, though flatter, underscoring the incomplete accounting of GCE.
-While such metrics and techniques are widely available and often sufficient for describing major trends in the Galaxy's history \citep[e.g.,][]{Edvardsson93,Bensby2003,Haywood13,Ness19,Manea23,Wang2024}, they rely on simplifying assumptions.
+Even when we rerun the KPM on the GCE-corrected abundances from \citet{bedell18}, the correlation between \kpmalpha\ and \tcond\ slope persists, though flatter, {suggesting that proxy-based corrections do not fully parameterize enrichment history at the precision needed to describe \tcond\ slopes.} While such metrics and techniques are widely available and often sufficient for describing major trends in the Galaxy's history \citep[e.g.,][]{Edvardsson93,Bensby2003,Haywood13,Ness19,Manea23,Wang2024}, they rely on simplifying assumptions.
 In particular, \alphafe\ is an intuitive but coarse approximation of nucleosynthesis that treats elements as resulting from singular nucleosynthetic channels (e.g., Ca, Ti, Si, and Mg are \textit{solely} made from core-collapse supernovae).
 However, elements’ nucleosynthetic origins are, in reality, heterogeneous \citep{Burbidge57,Cameron57,Johnson19,Kobayashi20}.

 Furthermore, corrections based on smooth GCE trends assume a chemically well-mixed ISM and neglect small-scale, local variation in chemical enrichment.
 Broad trends in star formation history and Galactic structure do shape average chemical abundances \citep[e.g.,][]{Spina18,Adibekyan16,Baba23}, but the persistent \fcc--\tcond\ trend across stellar age and the wide range of \kpmalpha\ at fixed \rbirth\ in Figure \ref{fig:test_age} suggest the presence of additional processes shaping \tcond\ slopes.
 Given the trends with \tcond\ are at the $< 0.1$ dex level, a likely candidate for this additional process is inhomogeneity present in the ISM at the time of star formation.
 The ISM only appears chemically homogeneous when averaged over spatial scales of ten to hundreds of parsecs .
 As a result, even stars that are co-natal are shown to have chemical differences at the level of a few percent due to incomplete mixing during the star formation process \citep[e.g.,][]{BlandHawthorn10,Armillotta18}.